 “Planting the old fashion way is not an option anymore,” said Drew Ketelson of HMC Farms, remarking on how growers must think outside the box to accelerate automation.
 “It’s this or bust.”

 The group also addressed how to effectively and efficiently develop automation solutions that will meet the needs of specific commodities – everything from grapes and broccoli to melons and stone fruit.
 AgTech stakeholders from New Zealand and the Netherlands, with whom Western Growers holds strategic partnerships, also participated remotely to share how they are boosting technical development and application in their respective countries.

-This working session was the latest development in WG’s newly-launched Crop Collaborative Initiative, an industry-led initiative designed to accelerate field automation progress with a primary focus on field harvesting.
+This working session was the latest development in WG’s newly-launched Automation Initiative, an industry-led initiative designed to accelerate field automation progress with a primary focus on field harvesting.
 For more information about the initiative, contact Dennis Donohue at (831) 594-4883.

 Start Growing Today

 Farming has never been more challenging, which is why Western Growers invests in fully committed advocates – your advocates – in Sacramento, Phoenix, and Washington, D.C.
 Only Western Growers offers members so many business services, supported by more than 400 dedicated employees.